plone/svn-migrate/repos/git/README.txt

-# This directory contains cleaned up Git clones of all git-svn repositories
+# This directory contains the cleaned up Git repositories